Employers added 177,000 jobs in April, topping analyst forecasts

 Although the latest employment numbers suggest a steady job market, government data this week showed that more Americans are filing for unemployment benefits as layoffs mount.
 Jobless claims increased 18,000 to 241,000 for the week ending April 26, the highest level since mid-February, according to Oxford Economics.

-"Continued claims are more volatile week to week, but remain elevated, signaling that workers who lose their job are facing challenges in finding new employment," Nancy Vanden Houten, lead U.S. economist at Oxford Economics, said in a report.
+"Continued claims are more volatile week to week, but remain elevated, signaling that workers who lose their job are facing challenges in finding new employment," Nancy Vanden Houten, lead U.S. economist at Oxford Economics, said in a research note.